philjhowson/BrainTumorDetection/README.md

 However, for all options besides explore and prepare, at least one model needs to be specified, using the --model argument.
 This argument takes either resnet, densenet, or custom as arguments.
-You can also optionally include a version argument --version, which expects and int, such as 1, or 2.
+You can also optionally include a version argument --version, which expects an int, such as 1, or 2.
 This can be useful if you want to run the model training more than once but to save all the outputs individually.
 The default version is 1.